aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/mhtml-converter/convert-mhtml-to-xps/_index.md

 ---
-title: MHTML to XPS Conversion
+title: Convert MHTML to XPS in Java
 linktitle: Convert MHTML to XPS
 type: docs
 weight: 40